Red4mber/Thermite/readme.md

 # Thermite: Offensive Rust

+## Summary
+:fr: \
+Thermite est une bibliothèque de développement de logiciels malveillants écrite entièrement en Rust. \
+Il implémente diverses techniques offensives telles que la marche PEB, les appels système directs et indirects, et le hooking par points d'arrêt matériels.
+Bien que présenté comme un outil d'apprentissage, le projet n'est pas destiné à une utilisation lors d'engagements réels.

+:us: \
-A malware development project written entirely in Rust.
+A malware development project written entirely in Rust. \
+Thermite is a malware development library written entirely in Rust.
+It implements various offensive techniques such as PEB walking, direct and indirect system calls, and hardware breakpoint hooking.
+Although presented as a learning tool, the project is not intended for real-world use.

+## A short disclaimer

-Despite the presentation as a library, my only goal making this was to learn, I never really planned for it to be public and I will probably not maintain it regularly, so expect bugs and broken functionnalities.
+Despite the presentation as a library, my only goal making this was to learn and I never really planned for it to be public I will probably not maintain it regularly, so expect a few bugs. \
 However, do note that all [the examples](/examples/readme.md) included in the repository work and have been tested.

-## Summary

-What is done yet ?
+### Core functionnalities

 * **PEB Walking** and enumeration using custom implementation of GetModuleHandle/GetProcAddress
 * **Direct syscalls** with dynamic syscall ID retrieval using a mix of techniques such as Hell's Gates and Halo's Gate/Tartarus gate.